Assistive Technology & Alternative Formats

-Assistive technology is computer-based software or hardware solutions that enable students with disabilities to access information and compensation for the impact of their disabilities.
+Assistive technology is computer-based software or hardware solutions that enables students with disabilities to access information and compensates for the impact of their disabilities.
 The DRC office has a limited number of programs that can be used by students in our computer lab.
 In addition, to make a student's laptop accessible for a course or program, the DRC office may loan software to students on a case-by-case basis.
-Some examples of the programs the DRC office has are listed below:
+Some examples of the programs that the DRC office has are listed below:

 - Zoom Text - Screen reading and text enlargement

 - Kurzweil 3000 - Screen reading, optical character recognition, and study tools